uncomfyhalomacro/linkedin-auto-connect/docs/ARCHITECTURE.md

 - LLM outputs text to be used as comment on a post

 To do this, a very well structured prompt is required so that the LLM is consistent on outputting the necessary responses from its trained data.
-The following details are as folows on how to create the prompt:
+The following details are as follows on how to create the prompt:

 - Persona: The LLM should mimic a persona based on the provided input.
 Take for example,